EphraimSib/IGbluBadge/README.md

  fishing tool for instagram
 # first type this command
 sudo apt install python3 / apt install python3
-#  the install the requirements
+#  then install the requirements
 pip3 install -r requirements
 # if the pip is not installed do the following command
 python3 install IGBlubadge.py